Community Resources West Virginia assistance programs.

 - Referrals to rental assistance, including section 8 in West Virginia.

-Housing and rent assistance from Community Resources Inc. in the creation of affordable housing opportunities for both individuals and families.
+For any needed housing and rent assistance, Community Resources Inc. can offer referrals as part of case management.
+Or residents can dial 211 to connect with the United Way.
+This is a service for the creation of affordable housing opportunities for both individuals and families.
 It is offered across their service territory, including in Calhoun, Doddridge, and Gilmer County.
 It will allow people to live in an affordable, safe and warm environment.
 This is achieved through various affordable housing resources.
 CRI helps with the following.

 - Helping individuals with an improved credit score.